When is advisement?

 - Your advisor will email you.

-- If you have completed less than 60 hours, you will be advised by someone in the First Year Advising office.
-After 60 hours, a faculty memeber in Film and Media Studies will advise you.
+- If you have completed fewer than 30 hours, you will be advised by Luci Lucas in First Year Advising.
+After your first year, a faculty member in Film and Media Studies will advise you.

-- You can also find your advisor through Self Service Carolina under Student Records/View Student Information.
+- You can also find your advisor through Pathfinder and through Self Service Carolina under Student Records/View Student Information.
 (Note that this information does not always get updated as swiftly as we would like.)